Mo' Better Blues: Plot

-In Brooklyn, New York in 1969, a group of four boys walk up to Bleek Gilliam's Brownstone apartment and ask him to play baseball with them.
-Bleek's mother insists that he continue his trumpet lesson.
-His father becomes concerned that Bleek will grow up to be a sissy, and a family argument ensues.
-Bleek continues playing his trumpet, and his friends depart.
+In Brooklyn, New York in 1969, four boys approach Minifield "Bleek" Gilliam's Brownstone apartment and ask him to play baseball with them.
+His mother Lillian insists that he continue his trumpet lesson, greatly annoying him, but his father "Big Stop" fears that Bleek will become a sissy, and a family argument ensues.
+Bleek resumes practicing, and his friends depart.

-Over twenty years later, an adult Bleek performs on the trumpet at a busy nightclub with his successful jazz band, The Bleek Quintet.
-Giant, childhood friend and the band's manager, advises Bleek to stop allowing his saxophone player Shadow Henderson to grandstand with long solos.

-The next morning Bleek wakes up with his girlfriend, Indigo Downes.
-She leaves to go to class, while he meets his father for a game of catch, telling him that while he likes Indigo, he likes other women too and is not ready to make a commitment.
-Later in the day while he is practicing, another woman named Clarke Bentancourt visits him.
-She suggests that he fire Giant as manager; he suggests that they make love (which he refers to as "mo' better").
-He becomes upset when she bites his lip, saying, "I make my living with my lips."
+Twenty years later, an adult Bleek performs at the Beneath the Underdog jazz and comedy nightclub with his successful jazz ensemble, The Bleek Quintet.
+One night, his childhood friend Giant, also the band's manager, advises him to dissuade his tenor saxophone player Shadow Henderson from grandstanding with long solos.
+The next morning, Bleek awakens with his girlfriend, schoolteacher Indigo Downes.
+During a game of catch with Big Stop, he explains his reluctance to commit to a stable romantic relationship.
+That afternoon, another woman named Clarke Bentancourt visits him.
+She suggests relieving Giant as manager; responsively, he suggests sexual intercourse (which he refers to as "mo' better"), but becomes upset when she bites his bottom lip.

-Giant meets with his bookie to place bets.
-He meets Bleek at the club with the rest of the band, except for the pianist, Left Hand Lacey, who arrives late with his French girlfriend and is scolded by Giant.
-Later Giant goes to the club owners’ office, points out how busy the club has been since Bleek and his band began playing there, and unsuccessfully attempts to renegotiate their contract.

-Giant meets his bookie the next morning, who is concerned that Giant is going too deep into debt.
-Giant shrugs it off, and places several new bets.
-He then stops at Shadow's home to drop off a record.
-Shadow confides in him that he is cheating on his girlfriend.
-This leads to the next scene where Bleek is in bed with Clarke, and she asks him to let her sing a number at the club with his band.
-He declines her request.

-Bleek and Giant fend off requests from the other band members for a raise due to the band's success.
-Bleek goes to the club owners to ask for more money, which they refuse, reminding him that Giant locked him into the current deal.
+After betting on baseball games with his bookie Petey, Giant encounters Bleek at the club with most of the other band members, but scolds pianist Left Hand Lacey for arriving late with his French girlfriend.
+Later, in the office of the club's Jewish owners Moe and Josh Flatbush, he explains how the Quintet keeps the establishment profitable, and unsuccessfully attempts to renegotiate their contract.
+Undeterred by Petey's worries about his rising debt, Giant places several new bets the following morning.
+While he is visiting Shadow's residence to deliver a record that Bleek borrowed a year earlier, Shadow discloses his infidelity towards his girlfriend.
+In bed that night, Clarke denies Bleek's request to let her perform at the club.

-That night, both Clarke and Indigo arrive at the club to see Bleek.
-They are wearing the same style dress, which Bleek had purchased for them both.
-Bleek attempts to work it out with each girl, but they are both upset with him, and though he sleeps with them each again, they leave him (after he calls each of them by the other's name).
+Bleek meets with the Flatbush brothers, who reject his demands for higher financial compensation for the other members despite the band's success, citing their current deal.
+That night, both ladies arrive, wearing identical red gowns he purchased for them.
+He attempts to reconcile with each woman, but both soon abandon him after he mistakenly calls each of them by the other's name during their alternating periods of intercourse.
 However, tension rises with Shadow who has feelings for Clarke.